SAMMISolutions/docs/doc_posts/_troubleshooting-common/crashes-launch.md

 You can try [reinstalling your sound drivers](https://support.microsoft.com/en-us/windows/fix-sound-problems-in-windows-10-73025246-b61c-40fb-671a-2535c7cd56c8).

 **Incompatible versions between SAMMI Core and SAMMI Deck**\
-You may have a newer version of the SAMMI Deck compared to the receiver.
+You may have a newer version of the SAMMI Deck compared to SAMMI.
 Close all connections to SAMMI (OBS, SAMMI Deck) and restart SAMMI, then update it to the latest version.\
 If the crash persists, you can also save the 'json' folder in your SAMMI folder to a different location, then delete the folder.
-Restart (or download a new copy of) SAMMI, then update your receiver to the latest version.
+Restart (or download a new copy of) SAMMI, then update your SAMMI to the latest version.
 After doing so and verifying that it no longer crashes, copy the json back into your SAMMI folder.

 **Run SAMMI Core in Compatibility Mode**\
-You can try right-clicking the .exe file and selecting 'Troubleshoot'.
-You can also select the option to run SAMMI Core.exe in Windows 8 Compatibilty mode.
+You can try right-clicking the `Sammi Core.exe` file and selecting 'Troubleshoot'.
+You can also select the option to run `SAMMI Core.exe` in Windows 8 Compatibilty mode.

+{% include image.html w="75" src="comp_mode" alt="Running SAMMI in compatibility mode" %}